radupopescu-logi/meichu-2024-hackathon-docs/README.md

 `$ killall LogiPluginService`

-On Windows, the simplest approach is to restart the LPS automatically by adding the following as a post-build instruction in the Visual Studio project settings:

-`"C:\Program Files\Logi\LogiPluginService\LoupeTool.exe" "restart"`

 ## Logs

 To help debug, the logs for the plugins can be found at the following location: